NYSEG AND RG&E ADVISE CONTRACTORS AND CUSTOMERS TO BE SAFE WHEN WORKING AND PLAYING OUTDOORS

-Rochester, NY – NYSEG and RG&E, subsidiaries of Iberdrola USA, remind contractors and customers who are working on or planning outdoor projects to be mindful of overhead power lines and underground utilities.
+Rochester, NY – NYSEG and RG&E, subsidiaries of Iberdrola USA, remind contractors and customers who are working on or planning outdoor projects or activities to be mindful of overhead power lines and underground utilities.

 NYSEG and RG&E offer these safety tips:

 > Be Cautious in Work Zones